Leadership Partners Texas

 How Leadership Partners Supports the Work

-ARA is not a stand-alone diagnostic.
-Leadership Partners supports districts in turning insight into improvement.
-We can aid in:
+ARA is not designed as a stand-alone diagnostic.
+Leadership Partners supports districts in translating insight into focused leadership action and sustained improvement.

-• Leader and team debrief that translate results into clear priorities
+• Leader and leadership team debrief that translate results into clear priorities

-• Coaching that strengthens the leadership behaviors the data identifies
+• Coaching that strengthens the the leadership behaviors identified in the data

 • Support for aligning campus and district actions to the Four Paths framework